icecoredynasty/icecoredynasty.github.io/rules.md

   <div class="ic-rule__body">

-    <h3>Free Agents, Waivers & Existing Salaries</h3>
+    <h3>Waivers & Existing Salaries</h3>

     <p>
-      A player without an established IceCore salary enters from free agency or waivers at <strong>0 coins</strong>.
+      A player without an established IceCore salary enters from waivers at <strong>0 coins</strong>.
 If protected for the following season, the normal salary escalation applies.
     </p>